-When using Solaris 11, if creating user accounts during installation, roots are registered as roles.
+When the OS is Solaris 11 and the user account was created during installation, root is registered as a role.
 Therefore, the root account cannot be used for login.
 Log in using the user account, and use the su command to become a root user.